21 Weeks Pregnant

 Bet you hadn’t even thought about future grandchildren yet, but the reproductive system is developing too.
 If it's a girl, she's already got a lifetime supply of eggs in her womb—about six million of them!
 Having a boy?
 His testes are still located in his abdomen but will drop in the coming weeks once the scrotum finishes developing.

 You’ll get a glimpse of that cute little 21-week fetus if you have your mid-pregnancy ultrasound this week.
 This 21 weeks ultrasound will amaze you!
 Not only will you get to see baby on the screen, you’ll also get to see some awesome details like the brain hemispheres and chambers of the heart.
-Let your technician know whether or not you want to know baby’s gender.
+Let your technician know whether or not you want to know baby’s sex.

 Ask for lots of printouts of the pictures, because if you have an uncomplicated pregnancy, this may be the last medical ultrasound you’ll get during pregnancy.
 Now go show off those photos of your cutie!
 And keep brainstorming those names!